Ensorid/DiscordJS-Template/README.md

-# Discord Bot Project 🤖
+# Discord Bot Template 🤖

 Welcome to my Discord Bot template project!
 This bot is built using TypeScript and Node.js, following the recommendations from the [Discord.js Guide](https://discordjs.guide).